Can I file a divorce response online in Texas?

 Answer:

-Whether you can file a response online depends on whether the particular court accepts electronic filings.
-Filing costs vary by court.
-I suggest calling the clerk of courts.
-The following are TX statutes:
+Whether you can file a response online depends on if the court accepts electronic filings.
+The filing costs vary by court, so it's best to contact the clerk of courts for specific information.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.